amirhkr/Sentiment_Analysis/README.md

 Ensure that the  pre-trained model is in this path <em>/model/model.pth</em>once the repo is cloned.
 If not, download it and place it there.

-Alternatively,you may want run <em>training.ipynb</em> Jupter notebook using the same virtual enviroment created above to train a new model which may take some time!
+Alternatively, you may want run <em>notebook/training.ipynb</em> Jupter notebook using the same virtual enviroment created above to train a new model which may take some time!

 ## Running the Application

 1. **Start the Flask application:**

     ```sh
-    python app.py
+    python app/app.py
     ```

 2. **Open your web browser and navigate to:**